dappon4/SED_LSTM/README.md

 # SED_LSTM
 ## Introduction
-This repository contains the implementation of the Sound Event Detection (SED) model using Long Short-Term Memory (LSTM) network.
+This repository contains the implementation of the Real-time Sound Event Detection (SED) model using Long Short-Term Memory (LSTM) network.

 ## Dataset
 The dataset used in this project is the [URBAN-SED](https://urbansed.weebly.com/).
 Version of the dataset used in this project is v2.0.0.
 This dataset is under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).